mjelgart/CFB_converter/README.md

 ## Output

-The script will write the results to a result.csv with "Team Name", "Predicted Line".
+The script will write the results to "result.csv" with "Team Name", "Predicted Line".